-This project was launched with the aim of reforming the workflow and working style of all employees to ensure the sustainable development of the Company.
+This project was launched with the aim of reforming the workflow and workstyle of all employees to ensure the sustainable development of the Company.
 Productivity improvement requires three things: improved results, a reduced volume of work, and better work engagement.
-Improved results and a reduced work volume are equivalent to the existing operational improvement.
+Improved results and a reduced work volume are equivalent to existing operational improvement.
 The productivity improvement envisioned by this project is aimed at “operational improvement × improvement of each employee’s work engagement.”
-We formed a task team comprising the DTK appointees of relevant departments and each department to promote the project as a company-wide initiative.

-In fiscal 2019, we focused on creating new ways of working in all divisions, including via digitization, while working to unify similar operations.
+In FY2019, we focused on creating new ways of working in all departments, including via digitization, while working to unify similar operations.
 In a company-wide achievement, we used digital technology to systematize contract management and create a workflow for approval applications.
 In addition, as department- specific projects, we worked to improve internal operational flows, cut unnecessary meetings, and reduce the frequency of meetings.
-In addition, regarding the progress of these efforts, we strove to disseminate information through our in-house information portal and enhance understanding through PR videos.
+In addition, regarding the progress of these efforts, we strove to disseminate information through our in-house information portal site and enhance understanding through PR videos.

 In order to initiate the project, a kick-off meeting was held in which President Kito, Vice Chairman Kameoka, and the leader of each department attended.
 President Kito expressed his strong expectation for the project and determination to "complete the project as a management team", as well as the need to deepen business integration further.
 We could feel the enthusiasm from the departments’ leaders who are prepared with the improvement ideas arose from countless trials and errors in daily business operations.
 Finally, Vice Chairman Kameoka came up with his encouraging words, "Let's think about how much society and customers are expecting from our integration.
 Improving the quality of the integration starts from here, and all employees have must take the lead”.